breast-darn-thermography-blog-ever-this-aint-your-mothers-breast-screening

 Do not use gel progesterone, they are not fat soluble, therefore will not accumulate in the the skin in order to raise progesterone levels

-These forms of progesterone will not reduce vascularity in the breasts or more importantly, risk.
+These forms of progesterone do not reduce vascularity in the breasts or more importantly, risk.
 I have many women come in who have been using these forms of progesterone for years and still have severe vascular patterns.

 Thermography is an incredible tool for you to “see” your hormone balance between estrogen and progesterone.
 If you are hormonally balanced your breasts will be non-vascular (see image above blog).
 If you have excess estrogen you will “see” a bilateral (both breasts) vascular pattern from excess estrogen stimulation.